Is your SAFe Agile Release Train flexible enough?

 I’ve also worked with Agile Release Trains/Groups that don’t want this flexibility.

-They want Feature teams but they want them very focused on a certain Product.
-They might actually have a Product Manager assigned to that product and that team with full control of the backlog for his area.
+They want feature teams, but they want them to be very focused on a particular product.
+They might have a Product Manager assigned to that product and that team with complete control of the backlog for his area.

 I think that is legitimate.

-But then we go back to the question of why do they need to scale?
-If their feature teams can deliver product features, what exactly do they need from other teams? from other Product Owners?
+But then we go back to why they need to scale.
+If their feature teams can deliver product features, what exactly do they need from other teams or from other product owners?
 Why incur the coordination overhead that comes with scaling?

-For many of these situations my recommendation is to actually seriously consider breaking down to single agile teams or mini-agile-release-trains with minimal overhead/ceremony.
+For many of these situations, I recommend seriously considering breaking down to single agile teams or mini-agile-release-trains with minimal overhead/ceremony.

-In other situations — e.g. when they have a shared component team they need to coordinate with — I would say go for a “Team of Teams” but use your judgement to configure the framework to your needs.
+In other situations — e.g., when they have a shared component team they need to coordinate with — I would say go for a “Team of Teams,” but use your judgment to configure the framework to your needs.

 I know SAFe has a supported mode of multiple value streams/products within one Agile Release Train.
-I think people should carefully consider what they’re getting out of it, what pain it solves for them, before going in that direction.
-I can understand the need to speak the same language across the Portfolio/Enterprise and for everybody to be on an “Agile Release Train”.
+I think people should carefully consider what they’re getting out of it and what pain it solves for them before going in that direction.
+I understand the need to speak the same language across the Portfolio/Enterprise and for everybody to be on an “Agile Release Train”.

-I urge us to look at “Mini /Lightweight ARTs” as a way to accomplish that.
-Or to look at ways to tweak the Agile Release Train to minimize unnecessary/wasteful coordination across teams that don’t really need to coordinate.
+I urge us to look at “Mini /Lightweight ARTs” to accomplish that.
+Or look at ways to tweak the Agile Release Train to minimize unnecessary/wasteful coordination across teams that don’t need coordination.

 Maybe their business context is the same.
-Maybe they share a business executive; or Product Manager; or both.
-Maybe they should run the Business Briefing together.
-And then breakout to teams as appropriate for a discussion of their Product.
+Maybe they share a business executive, a Product Manager, or both.
+Perhaps they should run the Business Briefing together.
+And then break out to teams as appropriate for a discussion of their Product.
 Or their Architecture.
 Or Development Practices.
 Maybe their plans review should be in breakout mode as well.

 Look at the PI Planning and other SAFe program-level building blocks and experiment with what you do in breakout vs plenary mode.